Blargedy/Klipperize_Prusa_Mk3/README.md

 * EBB36 CANbus toolhead PCB
 * SKR mini e3 v2
 * Raspberry Pi 4 running Klipper

+## Benefits
-The stock prusa toolhead weighs 550g, depending on how you weigh the wires and bearings.
-The Prusa adapted Rapid Burner weighs 334g, a weight saving of 216g.
-That's a lot of inertia that doesn't need to be thrown around.
+* The stock prusa toolhead weighs 550g, depending on how you weigh the wires and bearings.
+The Prusa adapted Rapid Burner weighs 334g, a weight saving of 216g
+* The stock E3D V6 hotend has a volumetric flow limit of around 20 mm<sup>3</sup>/s, 25 mm<sup>3</sup>/s with a CHT nozzle.
+The Rapido UHF, with a 0.4mm Volcano nozzle has a flow limit of 24.1 mm<sup>3</sup>/s, 29 mm<sup>3</sup>/s with a CHT nozzle.
+Higher flow rate means faster prints.
+* Input Shaping
+* Fan headers allow more fans, and are easy to control with software
+* Klipper's error logging is extensive, unlike prusa's error logging
+* Macros
+* The part cooling fans of the Rapid Burner are stronger than the Mk3's single blower fan
+* RGBLEDs go brr
+* Can use buttons as triggers for code, making predetermined tasks such as preheat much faster
+* Filament diameter compensation
+* Easier object exclusion
+* Finer control on heater/stepper turn off
+* Wait on chamber thermistor for automatic chamber heating
+* Finer control over bed mesh pattern